The morning tide rises 4 metres in a sandy estuary, south Devon

 High / low tide cycle

-It doesn't do to forget about the tides.
+It's not good to forget about the tides.

 The difference in height between high tide and low tide is called the tidal range.
 It depends on local geography and on the alignment of sun and moon.
 See Spring / Neap Tides.